hermanekt/Zabbix-ssl-certificate-check-with-grade/README.md

 ## Install instruction ##

-All operations is needed in zabbix-server or proxy servers.
+All operations is needed to do at zabbix or proxy servers.

 **CentOS,RHEL**
 ```console